Practical Steps for Accessing Files on a RAID Disk Without Operational NAS Overland Storage SnapServer 210

 It is important to regularly back up data stored on NAS devices like the SnapServer 210 to minimize the risk of data loss in case of hardware failure.

-Although NAS SnapServer 210 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SnapServer 210 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view